jju/stubbl/seasons/gcxi/week12.md

 A surprisingly decisive victory for the Spectres against a team trying to win a division.
 That they stole [[alexandros]]' contract in the middle of it all adds insult to injury.
 IC 0 - DS 3 [[gcxi-12-icds]]

-The Tide held on through Aleksy's passing difficulties and clinched first in the Stacks and Venus retook the TD lead.
+The Tide held on through Aleksy's passing difficulties and clinched first in the Stacks and Veens retook the TD lead.
 FT 9 - BC 7 [[gcxi-12-ftbc]]

 The Tatters did a patented smother and control match and put a lot of pressure on the Badger Claws to right their ship if they want to give their speedstaers a taste of playoff action.
 OW 0 - CT 2 [[gcxi-12-owct]]